-Statistics show that .
+Statistics show that user experience is important to customers.
 Use the data you gather to accurately judge where the line between optimization and user experience is.
 Again, this is something that will depend heavily on your audience.

 Tips for Implementing a Joint SEO & CRO Focus: